-You can play a Leprechaun in one of our Game ecards for St. Patrick's Day, chasing and catching shamrocks and gold!
+You can play a Leprechaun in one of our St. Patrick's Day ecards, chasing and catching shamrocks and gold!
 We have drinking Leprechauns, Baby Leprechauns and Leprechauns with dogs.
 All you could want to chase after a pot o' gold and get a wish!
 There is a kettle of good luck in the funny St. Patrick's Day ecards with the little green men.

 Doozy Cards also offers elegant animated St. Patrick's Day ecards with beautiful photos of Ireland in gentle montages with salient Irish prose and images of the sacred items of the Emerald Isle.
 "May luck be your companion, May friends be at your side..." begins our St. Patrick's Blessing card.
 It features images of the oldest stone structures in Eire as well as one of the famed Irish castles.
 Find the four leaf clover in our "Across the Miles St. Patrick's Day" greeting, then send it to some one dear to you who is far, far away.

 And be sure to see what happens to the Potato Brothers when they visit MacDonald's Pub!
 Of course there shall be humor in our bonny St. Patrick's Day ecards!